 This is the area where you can account for expenses that cannot be included elsewhere on your Schedule C. Bad debts and business startup costs are some examples of expenses that can be claimed here.

-It’s best to speak to your taxation adviser here to see what you are best to claim in this section as it depends on your circumstances.
+It’s best to speak to your taxation adviser here to see what you can claim in this section, as it depends on your circumstances.

 Line 48: Total other expenses

 This is where you could claim any other business expenses.
-For example, your Craftybase Inventory + Bookkeeping subscription would be included here.
+For example, your Craftybase Inventory subscription would be included here.
 Remember to also enter the value in Line 27a (Other expenses) above.

 Now that you know how to complete your Schedule C, you’ll most likely want to know the next steps to filing this with the IRS.

 The Schedule C is an additional form (aka a “Schedule”) which is submitted alongside your regular personal 1040 tax return.
 This occurs on a yearly (annual) basis, and is usually due in mid April.